25 Essential Things to Know About Car Insurance in the U.S. (2025)

 What Is Car Insurance?

 Car insurance is a contract between you and an insurance company.
-In exchange for regular payments (called premiums), the insurer agrees to pay for certain car-related expenses if you’re involved in an accident or if your vehicle is damaged, stolen, or vandalized.
+In exchange for regular payments (called premiums), the insurer agrees to pay for specific car-related expenses if you’re involved in an accident or if your vehicle is damaged, stolen, or vandalized.

 Why You Need Car Insurance